eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/for-application-developers-windows.md

 At this point, you are ready to use Eclipse Cyclone DDS-CXX in your projects.

 Note that the default build type is a release build with debug information included (RelWithDebInfo), which is generally the most convenient type of build to use from applications because of a good mix between performance and still being able to debug things.
-If you rather have a Debug or pure Release build, set `CMAKE_BUILD_TYPE` accordingly.
+If you prefer have a Debug or pure Release build, set `CMAKE_BUILD_TYPE` accordingly.

 ---